* * *

 Poetry & Grief

 The “Poetry & Grief” thread of The Entangled Bank grows out of my experience helping care for the dying, first with loved ones and more recently as a hospice volunteer.
 I had already lived half a lifetime immersed in poetry when I spent several months caring for my father as he died of congestive heart failure, and yet I think of those days and weeks as the first time I experienced the profoundly consoling connection between a poem on the breath and the mystery of loss in the heart.
-And that is why I have included here “A Good Day’s Work,” an account of my last morning with my father, adapted from the journal that I kept in that summer of 1995.
+And that is why I have included here “,” an account of my last morning with my father, adapted from the journal that I kept in that summer of 1995.

 But really, the origins of “Poetry & Grief,” like the origins of grief itself, go back to childhood and to my first experience of poetry as a living thing, a savor of sounds, a pouring from the vessel of the brooding heart, an awakening of the senses in the breath’s delay in song.
 Poetry’s beyondness was already there for me in the voices of A.A.
 Milne’s Now We Are Six: